History, tourist information, and nearby accommodation

 One of the rocks is named Samaritan Island, after the ship of that name that wrecked upon the rock in 1846.
 Visitors are warned that treacherous tides make swimming dangerous.

 There are wonderful walks along the clifftops between Bedruthan and Carnewas, and the National Trust has built new steps into the sides of the cliff for access down to the beach.
-The steps are closed in the winter.
+The steps are closed in the winter for safety reasons but you can still get wonderful views over the beach and sea stacks from the top of the cliffs.

-The area around Bedruthan is also rich in prehistoric sites; within 2 miles there are no less than 6 Bronze Age barrows and 2 cliff castles dating from the Iron Age.
+The area around Bedruthan is also rich in prehistoric sites; within two miles there are no less than six Bronze Age barrows and two cliff castles dating from the Iron Age.

 About Bedruthan Steps